 If you as guarantor can answer at least one of these questions with a “yes”, your guarantee may be immoral and can be terminated prematurely.
 Competent and committed representation is advisable in practice.
 This is because there is usually a great deal of interest in the validity of your surety, so both debtor and creditor will try to defend it.

-The law firm CDR Legal offers you a non-binding and free initial assessment of the immorality of your guarantee.
+The law firm CDR Legal offers you a non-binding and free initial meeting of the immorality of your guarantee.
 You can tell us about your situation directly on the phone or via the contact form.
-You will then receive a competent assessment from us as well as targeted advice on how to proceed.
+We will explain the possible options and next steps for your situation.

 How can a guarantee be terminated (prematurely)?